Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data

+Theorem \ref{thrm:const_md} shows that mirror descent attains the same $\norm{\cdot}_*$-norm margin lower bound as BPPA, which is $\sqrt{\mu_{\norm{\cdot}}/L_{\norm{\cdot}}}$-fraction of the maximal margin.
 Similar to Corollary \ref{corollary:exact}, let $\norm{\cdot} = \norm{\cdot}_A$ be the Mahalanobis distance, then MD equipped with distance generating function $w(\cdot) = \inner{\cdot}{A\cdot}$ converges to the maximum $\norm{\cdot}_*$-norm margin classifier.
 Note that for such a setting, MD is equivalent to the steepest descent algorithm, which has also been shown to converge to the maximum $\norm{\cdot}_*$ margin \citep{gunasekar2018characterizing}.